AshTemp/going-in-circles/README.md

     2. circle.y
     3. circle.rotation

-    To update these three properties, you need to respectively add to their current values:
+    To update these three properties, you need to respectively _add to their current values_:

     1. circle.velocityX
     2. circle.velocityY